barryshaffer/solarnode/README.md

 ## Project Goals

 * **Reliable Off-Grid Communication:** Create a robust communication node that can function independently of traditional power sources.
 * **Optimized for Antenna Mast Deployment:** Design a system that is compact,lightweight, weather-resistant, and easily installable on an antenna mast.
-In my case, I'am depolying at the top of a mast comprised of fence top rail that I use to secure the end of my 133'EFHW antenna.
-The mast isn't very robust so light weight and low wind load were major considerations for my design.
+In my case, I'm depolying at the top of a mast comprised of fence top rail that I use to secure the end of my 133'EFHW antenna.
+The mast isn't very robust so light weight and low wind load were major considerations for my design hence keeping batteries and solar pannel detatched and down at the base of the mast.

 ## Components and Materials